SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 • Our JoinNow Suite can help you deploy SCEP Gateway API URL with almost all MDM by creating private intermediate CA and CSR, customized templates, and a policy engine.

-Distributing certificates to managed devices can be a monumental task with a lot of moving parts that need to be accounted for: PKI integration, establishing a gateway, configuration policies, certificate enrollment, device authentication, and much more.
+Distributing certificates to managed devices is a monumental task with a lot of moving parts that need to be accounted for.
+PKI integration, establishing a gateway, configuration policies, certificate enrollment, and device authentication are just a few steps in the process.

-Luckily, SCEP provides a solution to streamline the certificate enrollment process on managed devices so an administrator can automatically enroll every managed device for a client certificates without requiring any end user interaction.
+Luckily, Simple Certificate Enrollment Protocol (SCEP) provides a solution to streamline the certificate enrollment process on managed devices.
+With it, an administrator can automatically enroll every managed device for client certificates without requiring any end-user interaction.
+Here, we’ll walk you through the basics of how SCEP works with examples from our experts.

 What is SCEP?